-These schools also double to also provide after-school tutoring (AST) sites, functional adult literacy (FAL) sites, and local hubs for the entire community (children, teachers, and parents).
-Through these schools, orphans get a FREE education while other needy children get SUBSIDIZED education.
-As part of community involvement and sustainability, parents of all non-sponsored children (those not on the PARC program) pay a small amount towards their children’s education.
-This amount is affordable and encourages ownership, yet demonstrating that education is valuable.
-Also, parents take part in school life and are actively involved.
+when our children graduate from nursery school they can join primary school and when they graduate from primary school they can move on to secondary school to ensure that they remain under our care as we continue to monitor, mentor, and support them through all our integrated programs.
+These schools also double to also provide after school tutoring (AST) centres, functional adult literacy (FAL) centres, and local hub for the community (children, teachers and parents).
+Through these schools, orphans get FREE education while other needy children get SUBSIDIZED education.
+As part of community involvement and sustainability, parents of non vulnerable children (those not on PARC program), pay a small amount towards their children’s education.
+This amount is affordable, and encourages ownership, yet demonstrating that education is valuable.

 The main problem with education in Uganda is that it is not free.
 Not even the Universal Education program (free as published by the Ugandan government) is truly free.
-While tuition may be free, parents/guardians still have to pay for uniforms (including shoes), school supplies, school meals, PTA fees, building contribution, toilet paper, reams of writing paper, brooms, etc. If the family is unable to pay, the children are chased away from school– this means that the poorest of society simply cannot attend.
+While tuition may be free, parents/guardians still have to pay for uniforms, school supplies, school meals, PTA fees, building contribution, etc. If the family is unable to pay, the children are chased away from school– this means that the poorest of society simply cannot attend.
 The orphans and girls are the most affected children!
+In addition, there is poor quality of learning in most public schools due to several factors such as over-crowded classrooms, lack of teaching materials, lack of motivation and encouragements for both children and teachers, lack of monitoring for both students and teachers, to mention a few.

 DAYCARE AND NURSERY SCHOOLS